 Once you’ve written down how you feel, make sure you regularly check back in with yourself to make sure you’re taking action.

 #7.
 Stop worrying about everything and take actions

 One of my favorite quotes is courtesy of Craig Ballantyne, editor of Early to Rise.

-We all go through challenging times and I urge you to not be paralyzed by anxiety and worry.
+We all go through challenging times, and I urge you not to be paralyzed by anxiety and worry.
 Worrying about a problem does not do anything to solve it or make things better.
 Everyone has bad days, weeks, months.
 Life is not always great.

 Figure out a plan of action and take the first step.

 “When you get into a tight place, and everything goes against you, till it seems as though you could not hang on a minute longer, never give up then, for that is just the place and the time that the tide will turn.”
 Harriet Beecher Stowe

 Here are some tips which will help you when you will have some of these days, weeks, months